 Jack is a second-year marine biology student who learn to dive with SUSAC in his first year of university.

 Hello my name is Lucy and I am a second year student nurse.
 Learning to dive with SUSAC has been so supportive and fun I wanted to be more involved and learn to do even more diving!
 I can’t wait to plan lots of socials with Jack and make sure that we have lots of fun as a club and get to know each other well.

 We welcome people of all experience to SUSAC.
 Whether you're a seasoned UK diver, only ever dived in warm water, or if you've never even tried diving at all, we have something to offer you.

-As well as a huge range of trips, we offer comprehensive training following the syllabuses provided by the British Sub-Aqua Club who are the National Governing Body for Recreational Scuba Diving in England and Wales.
+As well as a huge range of trips, we offer comprehensive training following the syllabuses provided by the British Sub-Aqua Club who are the National Governing Body for Scuba Diving and Snorkelling in the UK.
 The first of these is called Ocean Diver and is a safe, thorough, highly-regarded and fun qualification.

 You'll learn in the club with our own instructors and, since BSAC is a voluntary organisation, you'll receive all your training for an unbeatable price.

 Furthermore we can offer training through to Dive Leader, the equivalent of PADI Divemaster.
 We also run a broad range of skill development courses to keep you up to date and learning.